 “The Matchstick Man” a nickname given to Johnny because of his slight frame, but one we have found in this occasion to be deceiving, Johnny was far from the feeble man that some thought him to be, he was strong, fast and gave new meaning to the words ‘perpetual motion’ proving the notion in winning British, European and Commonwealth bantamweight titles on his route to a world title shot.

 “People tend to remember him because of his frame because he was so thin,” said Kelvin Owen (Younger Brother of Johnny) when being interview by the Daily Telegraph “But that belied how strong he was because he was all muscle and he was really, really strong.
 He could go 15 rounds no bother at all.

-My father would give his recollections of seeing Johnny run countless times up and down the steep incline, an amazing feat in itself but more remarkable was that he did it in steel toe capped miners boots, even running backward to strengthen his legs furthermore.
+My father would laugh at the exertion etched on my face whilst giving his recollections of seeing Johnny run countless times up and down the steep incline, an amazing feat in itself but more remarkable was that he did it in steel toe capped miners boots, even running backward to further strengthen his legs.